zsparal/api-documentation/source/reference/v2/refunds-api/get-refund.rst

          Note that for refunds, the ``value`` key of ``settlementAmount`` will be negative.

          Any amounts not settled by Mollie will not be reflected in this amount, e.g. PayPal refunds.

+         Queued refunds in non EUR currencies will not have a settlement amount until they become ``pending``.

          .. list-table::
             :widths: auto